dminischetti/insightlab/ENHANCEMENTS.md

 ### Try It Out

-1. **Click "Take a Tour"** - Experience the auto-guided storytelling
+1. **Use the hero controls** - Toggle theme, density, and pandemic comparison from the landing section
 2. **Scroll through visualizations** - Watch for insight cards appearing
 3. **Click "How I Built This"** - See technical transparency
 4. **Toggle "Compare 2020"** - Explore pandemic comparison